Nikhilnama18/Tiny-URL/README.md

 # Tiny-URL
-It is a URL shortening web service , which provides short aliases for redirecting long URLs.
+It is a URL shortening web service , which provides short aliases for long URLs.

 ## :bookmark_tabs: What's In This Document
 - [Introduction](#Introduction)